 “When we first meet Gunnage he’s actually fighting fire with fire.”

-The Detonatorist will be directed by Omar Felch who shot to fame with the low budget LGBT horror The Mincer before helming the Oscar nominated Tipetty-Tap about a tap dancer who looses both his feet in a kite flying accident.
+Omar Felch, who shot to fame with the low budget LGBT horror The Mincer before helming Oscar nominated Tipetty-Tap about a tap dancer who loses both his feet in a kite flying accident, will direct The Detonatorist

 “What happened in 1997 is Manchester’s 9/11,” said Felch.
 “Hopefully our movie will stay true to that day but with an ever so slight creative licence to give an immersive action film.”